Scalingo/documentation/src/_posts/platform/deployment/continuous-integration/2000-01-01-deploy-scalingo-from-gitlab.md

 ### Git Remote Already Exists Error

-GitLab CI can persist build environment between CI jobs so if you have the following error:
+GitLab CI can persist build environment between CI jobs so if you encounter the following error:
 ```
 key 'dpl_tmp_key' has been added.
 $ ./scalingo --app focale-stg1-be git-setup --remote scalingo-dpl